 There’s a reason why the topic gets so much attention: Heart disease is the leading cause of death for both men and women in the United States.

-In fact, according to the Centers for Disease Control and Prevention (CDC), heart disease is responsible for about 650,000 deaths each year in the United States.
+In fact, according to the Centers for Disease Control and Prevention (CDC), a person dies every 33 seconds from cardiovascular disease.
 That’s about one in four adult deaths.
 Heart disease facts like these are the reason why knowing your risk factors and taking steps to lead a healthy lifestyle are so important.

 So what else should you know about heart disease?
 Learn the facts as we answer some frequently asked questions on topics including: